All Products

 reclaimPolicy

-• Delete: When the PVC is deleted, the PV and cloud disk are also deleted.
+• Delete (default): When the PVC is deleted, the PV and the disk are also deleted.

-• Retain: When the PVC is deleted, the PV and cloud disk are retained.
-You need to manually delete the PV and cloud disk.
+• Retain: When the PVC is deleted, the PV and the disk data are not deleted.
+You must delete them manually.

-If you have high requirements for data security, we recommend that you set the value to Retain to prevent accidental deletion.
+If data security is a high priority, we recommend that you use Retain to prevent accidental data deletion.

 allowVolumeExpansion